LuxciumProject/monorepo-one/.github/copilot-instructions.md

 - `// REVIEW NEEDED:` – Needs someone to check.
 - `// SIDE EFFECTS:` – Explains side effects.
 - `// HINT:` – Gives tips for better code.

+## Remember to Include Specified Instructions

+- **Always Remember**: AI agents must always remember to include in the files the things they are asked to remember.

+- **Do Not Forget Instructions**: AI agents should not forget any instructions that are included unless there is a specific request and confirmation to change anything that would result in removing some instructions.

+- **Explicit Inclusion**: Explicitly direct AI agents to always modify files to include the things that must be remembered.

+- **Follow TypeScript Rules**: AI agents must never forget to always follow our strict rules in TypeScript when writing exports (re-exporting) such as: "Re-exporting a type when 'isolatedModules' is enabled requires using 'export type'."
+Ensure that all index files include the keyword `type` where necessary.

+## TypeScript Rules

+- **Always Remember Instructions**: AI agents must actively include in the files any specified instructions they are asked to remember.
+They should never remove anything unless specifically requested and confirmed.

+- **Modify `.github/copilot-instructions.md` When Needed**: AI agents with the capability should update the `.github/copilot-instructions.md` file to include new instructions or reminders.
+If an AI agent lacks this capability, they should explain the necessary changes to those who can modify the file.

+- **Explicit Inclusion in Code**: AI agents should ensure that important instructions are explicitly included in the code, especially in TypeScript files.
+Use comments or appropriate annotations to make these instructions clear.

+- **Follow TypeScript Export Rules**: Always adhere to strict TypeScript rules when writing exports.
+For example, "Re-exporting a type when 'isolatedModules' is enabled requires using 'export type'."
+Ensure all `index.ts` files include the keyword `type` where necessary.

+## Instructions for AI Agents

+### Remembering and Updating Instructions

+- **Instruction Management**: AI agents must maintain a record of all instructions they are asked to remember and incorporate them into their responses.

+- **File Modification Protocol**:
+  - AI agents with file modification capabilities should update `.github/copilot-instructions.md` to include new instructions
+  - AI agents without this capability must explain the necessary changes to those who can modify the file
+  - Document the filepath and specific sections that need updating

+- **Instruction Preservation**:
+  - Never remove existing instructions without explicit request and confirmation
+  - When adding new instructions, preserve all existing content
+  - Place new instructions in their most relevant sections

+- **Documentation Updates**:
+  - Include clear explanations of why changes are needed
+  - Reference the original request that prompted the update
+  - Maintain consistent formatting and style

 ## Why Use This Guide?